 Connie Green is a community advocate in Jacksonville where she takes an active role in providing community service to various local organizations and is currently involved with the Affinity Group for FOCUS Cummer at the Cummer Museum of Art & Gardens.
 She has a bachelor of arts from the University of Miami and a master of arts, in English literature and American studies from Long Island University, Greenvale, N.Y.
 Green’s experience includes financial management and as educator.
 Additional roles of community service she has been affiliated with include the Rotary Club of Ponte Vedra Beach, UNF Center for Global Health Caring Community Conferences, City of Neptune Beach - Code Enforcement Board, American Symphony Orchestra League, Leadership Jacksonville, Jacksonville Landmarks Commission, Jacksonville Museum of Science and History Past Board Member, Jacksonville Symphony Association, Board of Trustees and Past President, Colorado Cattlemen’s Association, Leadership Colorado, Colorado Foundation for Agriculture Board of Directors and Rotary Club of Cedaredge, Colorado, Past President.

-Dr. Bob Harmon served as Director of the Duval County Health Department in Jacksonville from August 2006 through September 2012.
-He is currently the CEO of Harmon Health Group.
-He serves as a Clinical Professor of Medicine at the University of Florida College of Medicine in Jacksonville and Clinical Professor of Public Health at the Center for Global Health and Medical Diplomacy in the Brooks College of Health at the University of North Florida.
+Dr. Bob Harmon currently serves as Physician Executive with the Cerner Corporation.
+Prior to that, he served as CEO of Harmon Health Group and as Director of the Duval County Health Department in Jacksonville from August 2006 through September 2012.
+He also serves as a Clinical Professor of Medicine at the University of Florida College of Medicine in Jacksonville and Clinical Professor of Public Health at the Center for Global Health and Medical Diplomacy in the Brooks College of Health at the University of North Florida.
 His background includes positions as national medical director for United Health Group; administrator of the Health Resources and Services Administration (HRSA) and Assistant Surgeon General in the Federal Department of Health and Human Services.
 Harmon served as Director of the Missouri Department of Health and Director of Public Health in Phoenix, Arizona.
 Harmon received his bachelor and medical degrees from Washington University in St. Louis, Missouri and a master of public health degree from Johns Hopkins University in Baltimore, Md.
 He is board certified in preventive medicine and completed a residency in internal medicine.
 He has authored more than 60 publications dealing with quality improvement, managed care, primary care, public health administration and health policy.

 Cory Hodak is a Jacksonville lawyer specializing in civil litigation, previously a registered nurse specializing in intensive care nursing, and lectures as an adjunct professor at UNF’s Brooks College of Health.
 Hodak received a nursing degree from the University of North Florida ‘86 (summa cum laude) and a law degree with honors from the University of Florida.
 She has served on numerous legal committees including Chair of The Florida Bar’s Civil Procedure Rules Committee, Chair of the Code of Rules of Evidence Committee, Chair of the Jacksonville Bar’s Professionalism Committee and Governor of the New Lawyer’s Division of the American Trial Lawyer Association.
 Cory currently serves on The Florida Bar’s Rules of Judicial Administration Committee, is a master in the Chester Bedell Inn of Court, steward of the Jacksonville Community Council and trustee emeritus for the University of Florida College of Law.
 She has recently joined the Board of the UNF Foundation.